 A fan can make a huge difference in the amount of air flow you can bring through your garage.
-A simple box fan like this one from Walmart? can help, but if you want to make a big change you’ll need a bigger fan.
+A simple box fan can help, but if you want to make a big change you’ll need a bigger fan.
 A commercial-sized fan like this one from Home Depot will make a noticeable difference and still only cost you about a hundred bucks.

 When I was working at a private training facility two of these commercial fans was as close as we got to air conditioning.
 We would position them on opposite ends of the weight room and I still remember the temperature difference of the weight room area and the turf area when those fans were running.
 Very, very noticeable difference.